zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # January 2014: Mobile performance

 A continuing drive to get our rendering code faster and faster invited more optimization.
 I remember us having two internal games that our games team that existed at the time made (or rather one was made by the games team and one, I think, was made by John Shedletsky, a name all Roblox readers would recognize), and we were trying to get them to run at stable 30 FPS on iOS.
 A lot of small performance tweaks went in here but I was starting to become really frustrated with the amount of time we lost in OGRE and OpenGL driver.
 I was pretty sure a lot of OpenGL work wasn't just because the driver wasn't very fast (that problem would have to wait until the introduction of Metal), but also because OGRE's GLES backend was very inefficient.
-We could have tried to optimize OGRE, but that codebase was so large and unwiedly to work with that a question had to be asked: do we need it?
+We could have tried to optimize OGRE, but that codebase was so large and unwieldy to work with that a question had to be asked: do we need it?

 So I spent one day to do an experiment: I set up an alternative GL-focused rendering path alongside OGRE.
 This took just a day because I focused on just getting part rendering to work, and only converting the actual render loop away from OGRE - using OGRE scaffolding to manage resources, and then getting OpenGL resource ids out into our own code.
-There were no special optimizaitons after that, I just wrote code that I thought was very simple and minimal - just do the state setup that needs to be done in the simplest way.
+There were no special optimizations after that, I just wrote code that I thought was very simple and minimal - just do the state setup that needs to be done in the simplest way.
 The results were that by rewriting a portion of the rendering frame that took 13 ms in OGRE, we could replicate it in just 3 ms in our renderer.

 This made the decision of what to do next obvious.